Unexploded ordnance: Chad

 Chad has been dealing with contamination issues stemming from its numerous conflicts between the 1960s and the 1980s.
 A significant portion of this contamination comes from the presence of anti-personnel mines, many of which are believed to have originated from Libyan sources during that period.
 As of 2020, estimates provided by the Mine Action Review indicated that approximately 10 square kilometers (or 3.9 square miles) of Chadian territory remained contaminated with these dangerous antipersonnel mines.
-Additionally, a smaller portion of unexploded ordnance (UXO) related to cluster munitions continues to affect some regions in the northern part of the country.
+Additionally, a smaller portion of UXO related to cluster munitions continues to affect some regions in the northern part of the country.

 In recent years, the ongoing jihadist insurgency led by Boko Haram has further complicated the situation.
 According to the Chadian government, Boko Haram and similar insurgent groups are likely responsible for laying additional mines.
 These groups are also known for scavenging explosives from pre-existing UXO in order to manufacture improvised explosive devices (IEDs), making the clearance of these remnants of war even more critical for national security.
 Effective mine clearance and UXO removal are essential not only to reduce the threat of accidental detonation, but also to limit the availability of materials that insurgents might use for their attacks.